C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Uzomah is averaging 21.6 receiving yards per game in nine career matchups against the Browns, 5.9 fewer than his receiving yards prop bet over/under for Sunday's game (27.5).
+- Against the Browns, Uzomah has averaged 21.6 receiving yards per game in his nine career matchups, 4.9 fewer than his over/under for Sunday's game.

-- Uzomah has caught a touchdown pass against the Browns three times, but did not have multiple TDs in any of those games.
+- In nine matchups with the Browns, Uzomah has had a touchdown catch three times, but not more than one in a single contest.

 - Note: Uzomah's stats vs. Browns date back to 2016.